Click to add text...

 The program bolsters children’s water safety skills, basic to advanced boat handling and racing skills, and seamanship.
 The primary objectives are to enhance individual skills and knowledge of sailing and to foster a life-long learning experience that will continue to encourage growth in the sport of sailing, develop self-confidence, encourage teamwork, and promote sportsmanship.

-The Club also offers an adult sailing course, at no charge to new Regular members and their spouse or domestic partner during their first year of membership, and at a discount to new Affiliate members and their spouse or domestic partner.
+The Club also offers an adult sailing course, available at a discounted rate to members and their spouse or domestic partner.
 The course includes three days (21 hours) of on-the-water and classroom instruction provided by members who have successfully completed the US Sailing Association Basic Keelboat Instructor Certification Course.
 On-the-water instruction can be on the student’s boat or a CYC owned or leased boat.

 For more information: